Promoting child safety at home

 And along with supervision and a safe environment, you can also improve home safety by teaching your child about what’s safe and what’s not.

-If children have a creative place to play and explore, with lots of interesting things to do and look at, they’ll be less likely to seek their own stimulation by exploring areas you might not want them to get into.
+If children have a creative space to play and explore, with plenty of interesting things to do and look at, they’ll be less likely to seek their own stimulation by exploring areas you might not want them to get into.

 To prevent burns, keep your child away from fire and hot surfaces.
-Keep a close eye on your child whenever he’s anywhere near things that can burn – especially around stoves, ovens, microwaves, heaters and other appliances.
+Keep a close eye on your child whenever they’re near things that can burn – especially around stoves, ovens, microwaves, heaters and other appliances.

-Hot drinks and too-hot baths are a major cause of scalds for babies and children.
+Hot food and drinks and too-hot baths are a major cause of scalds for babies and children.
 Here are some simple safety precautions to avoid these risks:

-- Keep hot drinks away from and out of reach of children.
+- Keep hot food and drinks away from and out of reach of children.

-- Have the hot water delivered to your bathroom at maximum of 50°C. But remember that you still need to mix cold water with the hot water coming out of your taps to get the right bath temperature for babies and children.
+- Have the hot water delivered to your bathroom at maximum of 50°C. You still need to mix cold water with the hot water coming out of your taps to get the right bath temperature for babies and children.

 Here are tips for electrical safety at home: